The True Spirit and Meaning of Travel: What We Can Learn From Christmas 2020

 …but are miles, points and elite level status generally the commercialism equivalent of travel in recent years?
 As has been said by some people pertaining to the modern perception of Christmas, has the true spirit and meaning of travel become lost in the frenzy of taking advantage of that next great deal?

-Instead, we need to be more respectful towards each other.
+Furthermore, the current 2019 Novel Coronavirus pandemic has sharply divided the world — chiefly by exposing existing underlying important issues which have been significantly magnified — and reiterated the need for us to be more respectful towards one another.
 Assist each other by sharing helpful information.
 Say please, thank you, and apologize when warranted, as I never thought of doing so as a sign of weakness.
 If conflict or criticism becomes necessary, do so constructively.
 Take the time and effort to give feedback.
 If a person who left a legitimate critical comment for me was willing to take the time and effort out of his or her day — even if it were only for a few minutes — to bother to give me feedback, then I feel honored.
 As I wrote in this article:

 No one is perfect; and no company associated with travel is perfect either.
 Constructive criticism — which I absolutely invite from you pertaining to The Gate, by the way — is essential in helping the subject of that criticism to improve.
 If a person is willing to take the time to post positive or negative reviews instead of using that time on something else, then it should be appreciated.
 I have said it before multiple times — such as in this article — and I will say it again: Constructive feedback is a gift.

 My day is truly brightened when I find out that an article which I wrote helps someone who reads it and that person takes the time to let me know.
 That is what writing a weblog should be about, in my opinion — helping, informing and entertaining others…